 Your new kitchen is up and running

 From here there is little to do, your kitchen is up and running and everything is as it should be.
-If there are issues they are once again handled by our Project Managers and are dealt with as quickly as possible.
-Over the warranty period of the kitchen, issues are also handled by the Project Managers, or suppliers of out sourced products.
+If there are issues, then once again they are handled by both your Designer and Project Manager and are dealt with as quickly as possible.
+Over the warranty period of the kitchen, issues are handled by the Project Managers, or suppliers of out sourced products.